 - A notarized sworn statement proving the diploma has been lost

-Its written request requirements might be more inclusive or exclusive than the above requirements.
-You will most likely need to have your application request form or some of your documents notarized.
-Very often you can schedule an appointment with a notary public at your local UPS store.
-Check online to find a UPS store offering licensed notary public services in your area.
+Some requirements might be more inclusive or exclusive than the above requirements.
+You’ll most likely need to have your application request form or some of your documents notarized.
+Very often you can schedule an appointment with a notary public at a UPS store.
+Check online to find local UPS institutions that offer licensed notary public services.

 On average, it should take anywhere from four to six weeks, although some schools may take up to ten weeks to send out your new diploma.

 Signatures may be different on your replacement diploma.